willherzog/symfony-item-options-bundle/README.md

  To update option values automatically within a Symfony form, use the `item_option` form option on each applicable field to specify the name of a defined item option with which it should be kept in sync (and make sure one of the field ancestors—usually the root form—has a Doctrine entity implementing `ItemWithOptions` as its underlying data).

+ Note: My recommended best practice (for code maintainability) is to reference public constants on your `ItemOption` entity class(es) for each of the option keys.

 Installation
 ============